raghuldav/scaffolding3_startup/README.md

-# Scaffolding Assignment 3 - Gutenberg Text Cleaner
+# Scaffolding Assignment 3 - Gutenberg text cleaner

 Course: Introduction to AI - Fall 2025
 Student: raghulch
 University at Buffalo

 ## Overview

-This project creates a Flask web app that can download, clean, analyze, and summarize text from Project Gutenberg .txt books.
+This assignment will produce a Flask web app that will be able to download, clean, analyze, and summarize text from Project Gutenberg .txt books.
 It was created and tested using GitHub Codespaces, from the scaffolding repository you have been given (scaffolding3_startup).

 Here is the full app: